dobsondev/dobsondev-shortcodes/readme.md

 DobsonDev Shortcodes
 ====================

 A collection of helpful shortcodes for use with WordPress sites.
+Please download from the [Offical WordPress Repository](https://wordpress.org/plugins/dobsondev-shortcodes/) for easiest installation.
+If you would like to donate please [click here](http://dobsondev.com/donate/).

 Copyright 2014  Alex Dobson  (email : [alex@dobsondev.com](mailto:alex@dobsondev.com))